 The genetics doctor was very negative and pushed for abortion twice.
 My heart was broken!
 According to him, our baby would never be able to feed or dress herself, she would be a burden to us and to society and most likely end up in an institution.
 The next few months of pregnancy were dark, I spent most days crying and begging God to heal her.
 I was scared to have this baby that wouldn’t be able to do anything.
 I had never known anyone with Down syndrome, so I believed the doctor.

-Our Jordan Grace will be six years old next month.
+Our Jordan Grace will be seven years old this year.
 She is such a light to this dark world, she is the example of who we all shall aspire to be.
 She loves her life, she lives each moment to the fullest, plays hard and loves even harder.
 She notices all the things in life we take for granted, enjoys the journey as much as the destination.
 She brings so much joy to our family and to strangers equally!
 We joined this secret society we never knew about, God healed me, he healed my heart and gave us a great gift from heaven we never knew we wanted.

 Jordan Grace is a happy go lucky girl, she’s ambitious, stubborn, hilarious, joyful, compassionate, loving, feisty, strong, she’s amazing!
 There’s so many things she has accomplished in her young age.
 The doctor was completely wrong, she does dress and feed herself, she learned how to read at four years old, she is in school and loved, respected and supported.